NodeBotsSalvador/nbsday17/README.md

 NodeBots Day Salvador
 =====================

 Each year our community around the world gather on a single day to learn and make together.
 We call this NodeBots Day!
-This year it's on July 29, 2017
+This year it was on July 29, 2017, but organizers can choose the best day to fit their schedule.

 NodeBots Day is world wide event where people learn how to control the physical world with JavaScript.
 We want you to leave with the satisfaction of making something awesome!
 Each event has experts on hand to help you build your project and start you on the path to building awesome devices.
 Overall we're going to get together, collaborate and hack.
 The focus of NodeBots Day is on sharing and enjoying each other's company and JavaScript.
 Lots of JavaScript.